 In an effort to help college students take meaningful political action, Tameez and Parker proposed the idea of a statewide civic engagement task force to Governor Terry McAuliffe, who launched Governor McAuliffe’s Task Force on Millennial Civic Engagement in June 2017.

 On Thursday, September 7, Tameez, Co-Chair of the Task Force, and Parker, Student Representative to the Task Force, led their first round table discussion at UVa on how to make voting more appealing to college students.
 Kelly Thomasson, Secretary of the Commonwealth, and Traci DeShazor, Deputy Secretary of the Commonwealth and Co-Chair of the Task Force, were also present to help facilitate the discussion.
 Audience members were encouraged to voice barriers they frequently encounter throughout the voting process.

 For many students, accessing their polling location is a huge challenge.

-Having noticed the University’s neglect of this issue during last year’s election, Parker took matters into her own hands.
-In a letter that received signatures from members of both the University Democrats and College Republicans, she asked the UVa administration to allow Safe Ride, a shuttle service that normally operates during late hours, to provide students with free transportation to and from their polling location.
+Having noticed the University’s neglect of this issue during last year’s presidential election, Parker took matters into her own hands.
+In a letter that received signatures from members of both the University Democrats and College Republicans, she asked UVa administrators to allow Safe Ride, a shuttle service that normally operates during late hours, to provide students with free transportation to and from their polling location.
 Over 1,000 students benefited from this system.
 Parker said the process of getting the administration’s approval was long and difficult, which she found concerning.
 “I think sometimes student self-governance can be used as a cop-out–it’s a way to put burdens on students that really should fall on administration, quite frankly.”

 What are some challenges you experience as a voter?
 Do you think the University is responsible for providing solutions to these challenges?